 The implementation of reproductive controls would limit deer population increases in the long term and would moderate the impacts associated with the exclosures.
 A reduced deer population would result in less browsing pressure on private land, with adverse impacts reduced to minor over the long term.
-Shortcontrols - A method or methods used to limit the numbers or animals in a population by decreasing the reproductive success of the animals, such as contraception or sterilization.
+Shortmethods used to limit the numbers or animals in a population by decreasing the reproductive success of the animals, such as contraception or sterilization.

-Reproductive
+Reproductive controls